iBehave-CADRE/BIT-Boy/00_ECERCISES_Instructions.md

 # Exercises

-We prepared a collection of exercises as a guide throuhg different communication channels of laboratory instruments: digital signals, analog signals and serial communication.
-These exercises are with increasing difficulty from easy, medium to hard.
+We prepared a collection of exercises as a guide through different communication channels of laboratory instruments: digital signals, analog signals and serial communication.
+These exercises are increase in difficulty from easy, medium, to hard.
 First, individual functional modules of the device will be adressed, later they will be combined for interoperability.
-Working throuhg them in a sequential manner will allow to built up know how to the point of generating the complete firmware.
+Working throuhg them in a sequential manner will allow you to build up the know-how required to generate the complete firmware.

-This course will therefore provide essential knowledge for implementing and trouble shooting experimental setups for neuroscience.
+This course will therefore provide essential knowledge for implementing and trouble-shooting experimental setups for neuroscience.
 As a bonus, the resulting device will be a handy companion for future laboratory projects.

 You will have to install the Arudino IDE and copy paste the code from GitHub to the sketch area in the GUI.